 About The Chicago School of Professional Psychology

 Founded in 1979, The Chicago School of Professional Psychology (TCSPP) is one of the nation’s leading nonprofit graduate schools dedicated exclusively to the applications of psychology and related behavioral sciences.
 The school is an active member of the National Council of Schools and Programs of Professional Psychology, which has recognized TCSPP for its distinguished service and outstanding contributions to cultural diversity and advocacy.
 The school’s community service initiatives have resulted in four consecutive years of recognition on the President’s Higher Education Community Service Honor Roll, including the additional “With Distinction” honor in 2010 and 2011.
 The Chicago Campus of TCSPP was one of only 115 schools in the nation to receive the 2010 Engagement Classification from the Carnegie Foundation for the Advancement of Teaching and Learning, for its significant commitment to and demonstration of community engagement.
 Campuses are located in Chicago; in Los Angeles, Westwood, and Irvine, California; and the newest campus in Washington, D.C.
-Doctoral psychology programs and masters psychology programs are offered on-ground and in an online-blended format.
+Doctoral psychology programs and masters psychology programs are offered on-ground and in an Online format.

 For more information about The Chicago School of Professional Psychology, visit www.thechicagoschool.edu.
 Follow us on Twitter at www.twitter.com/gradpsychology.
 Follow us on Facebook: www.facebook.com/thechicagoschool.